kevintosli/kevintosli/README.md

 ### Hello, it's Kevin here 👋

-Product Designer, Front-End Engineer, Musician and a dreamer at my free time
+Product Designer, Front-End Engineer, Musician and a dreamer at my free time.

+Althought it doesn't look like, I'm very fun and not so serious.
+Like to talk about cutting-edge technology, new products, ideas, music and spirituality.

 ## 👨🏻‍💻 Recent works
 As a good workaholic-_ish_, there's always something new that I'm inventing or working on, check it out: